 Our response to the ABS consultation on 2021 Census topics

 The Australian Bureau of Statistics consulted with data users, organisations and the wider community about the topics to be included in the 2021 Census of Population and Housing.
 Download our response to the consultation (PDF, 418Kb)

 Our response to the Productivity Commission Reforms to Human Services inquiry (2016)

-HPC has responded to a Productivity Commission report from December 2016 that suggests key human services are in need of reform to offer more choice and competition.
+We responded to a Productivity Commission report from December 2016 that suggests key human services are in need of reform to offer more choice and competition.
 The Productivity Commission identify services such as public hospitals, public dental services and end of life care.
 While mentioning international examples of choice and competition policy, the report offers no explanation about how this might drive improvements in individual or population health outcomes or service delivery outcomes.
-The HPC is concerned that if this inquiry recommends trialling any competition based reforms to human services, and particularly in public hospitals, that these preconditions should be met:
+HPC is concerned that if this inquiry recommends trialling any competition based reforms to human services, and particularly in public hospitals, that these preconditions should be met: